 We have entered into collaborations in the past that have been subsequently terminated.
-If other collaborations are suspended or terminated, our ability to successfully commercialize certain of our other proposed products could also be negatively impacted.
-If these efforts fail, our product development or commercialization of products could be delayed and our financial position and results of operation would be significantly harmed.
+If other collaborations are suspended or terminated, our ability to commercialize certain of our other proposed products could also be negatively impacted.
+If these efforts fail, our product development or commercialization of products could be delayed and our financial position and results of operations would be significantly harmed.

-If Pfizer does not file an NDA or equivalent European regulatory submission for approval for Exubera® (inhalable insulin), if the FDA or European regulatory agencies do not timely approve any NDA or equivalent European regulatory submission for Exubera or if our collaboration with Pfizer is discontinued prior to the launch of Exubera, then our financial position and results of operations will be significantly harmed.
+If Pfizer does not file an NDA for approval of Exubera in the U.S., if the FDA or the EMEA does not timely approve any NDA or equivalent European regulatory submission for Exubera, or if our collaboration with Pfizer is discontinued prior to the commercial launch of Exubera, then our financial position and results of operations will be significantly harmed.

-We are developing with Pfizer an inhaleable version of insulin, Exubera, for the treatment of Type 1 and Type 2 diabetes that will be administered using our pulmonary delivery system.
-Exubera is currently in Phase III clinical trials.
+We are developing with Pfizer an inhaleable version of insulin, Exubera, for the treatment of Type 1 and Type 2 diabetes that will be administered using our Pulmonary Technology.
+Exubera is currently in extended Phase III clinical trials.
 We currently depend on Pfizer as the source of a significant portion of our revenues.
-For the three-months ended June 30, 2003, and 2002, contract research revenue from Pfizer accounted for 63% and 61% of our revenue, respectively, and 58% and 61% for the six-months ended June 30, 2003 and 2002, respectively.
-Delays in the filing of the Exubera NDA or equivalent European regulatory submission will result in a delay in marketing approval, and there can be no assurance that even if the NDA or equivalent European regulatory submission is filed, Exubera will be approved for marketing and commercial use.
-Among the factors that may delay the filing or approval of the NDA or equivalent European regulatory submission, or the commercial launch of Exubera, are the following:
+For each of the years ended December 31, 2003 and 2002, revenue from Pfizer accounted for 59% of our revenue.
+In March 2004, Pfizer and Aventis announced that the EMEA has accepted the filing of a marketing authorization application for Exubera.
+However, there can be no assurance that Exubera will be approved for marketing or commercial use in the European Union ("E.U.").
+Delays in the filing with the FDA of a new drug application ("NDA") for Exubera will result in a delay in marketing approval in the U.S., and there can be no assurance that even if the NDA submission is filed, Exubera will be approved for marketing and commercial use in the U.S. or the E.U., or that may delay the filing or approval of the NDA, the approval by the EMEA to market Exubera in the E.U., or the commercial launch of Exubera in the U.S. or the E.U., or that may impact a decision to proceed at all with respect to any of the foregoing, are the following: